 - Windows Hello for facial recognition login

-- Keyboard and pen come with extra costs
+- The keyboard and pen come with extra costs for one of the “budget tablets”

 - High res 10 inch PixelSense Display designed to be viewed, touched, and written on